nestauk/old_nesta_daps/nesta/core/README.rst

 Nesta's production system is based on Luigi_ pipelines, and are designed to be entirely run on AWS via the batch service.
 The main Luigi server runs on a persistent EC2 instance.
-Beyond the well documented Luigi code, the main features of the nesta.core system are:
+Beyond the well documented Luigi code, the main features of the nesta production system are:

 .. _Luigi: https://luigi.readthedocs.io/en/stable/